dekoza/mtgpl/docs/_sources/DIS.rst.txt

 :mtgtip:`Infernal Tutor<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/6/a/6a4e4be5-e057-4b50-9f86-76bc0b9987de.jpg?1593272922|https://scryfall.com/card/dis/46/infernal-tutor?utm_source=api>`
    Reveal a card from your hand.
-Search your library for a card with the same name as that card, reveal it, put it into your hand, then shuffle your library.
+Search your library for a card with the same name as that card, reveal it, put it into your hand, then shuffle.

-   Hellbent — If you have no cards in hand, instead search your library for a card, put it into your hand, then shuffle your library.
+   Hellbent — If you have no cards in hand, instead search your library for a card, put it into your hand, then shuffle.

 :mtgtip:`Macabre Waltz<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/d/9/d9cd7bc3-73ba-4364-84b2-9954648cd8a9.jpg?1593272934|https://scryfall.com/card/dis/47/macabre-waltz?utm_source=api>`